flame-engine/flame/doc/tutorials/klondike/step5.md

 ```

 So how does all this work?
 We have a default time of 0.3 seconds for the flip to occur, a start time
-and an optional callback on completion &mdash; as before.
+and an optional callback on completion, as before.
 Now we add a ScaleEffect to the card,
 which shrinks it almost to zero width, but leaves the height unchanged.
 However, that must take
 only half the time, then we must switch from the face-down to the face-up view of the card and
 expand it back out, also in half the time.